 On the other hand, if you want the most powerful model with the best features and high-performance capabilities, the Nest Thermostat 3rd Generation is the way to go.

 To wrap this up, Nest thermostats are perfect for those who want to save money on energy bills.
-These little things surely help to keep things cosy and balanced.
+These little tools and their attendant perks all help to keep things cosy and balanced.

 |Smart Thermostat Name||Nest Learning Thermostat||Nest E Thermostat|